streamcode9/software-design/README.md

 [deviq](http://deviq.com/yagni/)

-### Не чини то, что не поломано
+### Don't fix what isn't broken

 [c2](http://wiki.c2.com/?IfItIsWorkingDontChange)

 ### Minimal sample (to reproduce error or demo feature)

-## Разделение всего и вся
+## Separation of everything

-Достаточно много принципов крутится вокруг идеи Separation of Concerns:
+Quite a few principles revolve around the idea of Separation of Concerns:

-- Разделение интерфейса и реализациии
+- Separation of interface and implementation
-- Разделение смыслового кода от утилит
+- Separation of semantic code from utilities
-- Разделение часто модифицированного кода и стабильного
+- Separation of frequently modified code and stable
-- Разделение данных и представления (сюда же вариации MVC)
+- Separation of data and presentation (here are variations of MVC)

-## Антипаттерны
+## Anti patterns

 ### https://en.m.wikipedia.org/wiki/Cargo_cult_programming

-### Всё захардкожено и Всё параметризовано всем
+### Everything is hardcoded and everything is parametrized by everything

-Слишком плохой или слишком хороший coupling соответственно
+Too bad or too good coupling respectively

 ### God Object

-Антипаттерн High cohesion - много несвязанного функционала намешано в кучу
+Антипаттерн High cohesion - a lot of unrelated functionality jumbled together

 [wiki](https://en.wikipedia.org/wiki/God_object) [c2](http://wiki.c2.com/?GodClass)

 ### Overengineering and Underengineering

-При андеинжиниринге все принципы нарушены. При оверинжиниринге все принципы доведены до абсурда.
+During unengineering, all principles are violated.
+With overengineering, all principles are brought to the point of absurdity.

 ### Spaghetti code